ktarikn/ktarikn.github.io/README.md

 <p align="center">
   Currently studying at <strong>Middle East Technical University (METU)</strong><br/>
-  and exploring how software can merge logic, design, and problem-solving.
+  and exploring subjects such as Quantum Computing, Artificial Intelligence, Software Engineering and Graphical Computing.
 </p>

 ---

 ## What I Do

-Whether it’s developing web apps, experimenting with AI, or designing games,
+Whether it’s developing apps, experimenting with AI, or designing games,
 I love understanding **how systems work** — and then **making them better**.

 -  **Artificial Intelligence:** Search algorithms, A*, and optimization